PandoraPay/go-pandora-pay/docs/assets.md

 {"name": "My Asset", "ticker": "AST", "description": "My simple Asset", "version": 0, "canUpgrade": true, "canMint": true, "canBurn": true, "canChangeUpdatePublicKey": true, "canChangeSupplyPublicKey": true, "canPause": false, "canFreeze": false, "decimalSeparator": 5, "maxSupply": 21000000000000, "supply": 0, "updatePublicKey": "", "supplyPublicKey": ""}
 ```

-In case `updatePublicKey` or `supplyPublicKey` is not supplied the daemon will create you new key pairs and will store them in a separate file.
+In case `updatePublicKey` or `supplyPublicKey` is not supplied, the daemon will create you new key pairs and will store them in a separate file.

 ## Increase Supply